silakeskin/ain311_termp/README.md

 To use this project:

-Place your input images in the test_selected folder.
+Place your input images in the test_selected folder or unzip the test_selected file which is provided in this repository.
 Ensure the images are named sequentially (e.g., 1.jpeg, 2.jpeg).
 The code will not work as it should for all the photos you will upload.
-I provided test photos for your ease.

 Unzip test_selected file